Fly Fishing The North Saskatchewan River

 Pike flies: Large deceiver style flies, bulky bufords, both singles and articulated, go bigger in the fall!
 9-10 weight rods are ideal for targetting pike, and are not as limiting when it comes to fly size.

 Switch and doublehand rods can be great tools to have on the river too, providing maximum casting ability with minimum casting space, as well as a longer swing, keeping your fly wet longer!
+However an integrated line like our Hybrid line is preferable for streamer fishing on the river as you will often be stripping the fly right to your feet and have fish following.
+A loop to loop running line/head connection can be an issue when that big pike grabs your fly and that loop to loop connection gets hung up in the rod guides.

 Don't have a doublehand rod?
 No problem! check out our Hybrid lines and interchangeable tips from Vision, they come in lighter sizes to be used on singlehand rods to achieve similar spey casting ability.
 They also make fantastic streamer lines for overhand casting.
+We can get you set up with the correct size for your rod and intended use.

 Happy fishing!